lcamillo/anki-tts/README.md

 - ✅ Set up the uv environment automatically
 - ✅ Install all Python dependencies
 - ✅ Set default speed to 1.5x
-- ✅ Launch both the Python TTS engine and Swift menu bar app
+- ✅ Launch the menu bar application
 - ✅ Enable auto-shutdown after 15 minutes of inactivity
+- ✅ Use macOS `say` command for reliable TTS audio output

 ### Manual Launch (Alternative)
 If you prefer to launch manually: